willkg/blog/posts/mozilla/socorro_dev_env.rst

    it instead.

-**All behavioral-type configuration is codified in env files in the Socorro repository.**
+**All behavioral configuration is codified in env files in the Socorro repository.**

 Socorro has around 200 environment variables in our production environment.
 Those fall roughly into two groups:

-1. secrets and environment: usernames, passwords, keys, hosts, ports, database urls
+1. secrets and environment: usernames, passwords, keys, hosts, ports, database URLs

 2. behavioral: which crashstorage classes to save a crash to, the default product, which processing algorithm to use